mat7-bit/a-simple-trip-planner-service/README.md

 You could execute the service in your local environment using the fastify-cli bundled within the project dependencies.

 Ensure to have nodejs version 22 installed.
 In order to make the execution easier, a ```.nvmrc``` file is included.
-Install the nvm tool and then execute
+Install the nvm tool and then execute:

 ```
 nvm use
 ```

-Remember to install project dependencies using
+Remember to install project dependencies using:

 ```
 npm install